-To help our partner Runderwear put together the 2020 Big Bra Survey, where better to look when you need real answers than real runners?
+To find the best sports bra for running, we helped our partner Runderwear put together the 2020 Big Bra Survey.
+While trying to find the best running bra on the market, we asked for input from our network of run leaders and group members.
+Where better to look when you need real answers than real runners?

-Happy to help, hundreds of you highlighted everything from colour to fit, breathability and more when it comes to that all-important piece of kit, your sports bra.
-And while standard findings like fit and things like breathability came out on top, it was the range of needs that proved most useful for Runderwear who will be using the findings to create new models in their already extensive range.
+Hundreds of you highlighted everything from colour to fit, breathability and more when it comes to that all-important piece of kit, your sports bra.
+We had a wide range of response and the criteria for the best running bra differed slightly.
+However, things like fit and breathability came out on top.
+It was the range of needs that proved most useful for Runderwear who will be using the findings to create new models in their already extensive range.

-With more than 1600 responses, it provided an in-depth look at exactly what runners require from this vital piece of sports clothing.
-And the numbers make for some fascinating reading with a whopping 76 per cent surveyed using a sports bra for running.
-Good news there, but interestingly just 33 per cent have had fitting within the last three years, and 34 per cent of you suffered discomfort while running.
+With more than 1600 responses, it provided an in-depth look at exactly what runners view as the best sports bra for running.
+The numbers make for some fascinating reading with a whopping 76 per cent surveyed using a sports bra for running.
+Good news there, but interestingly just 33 per cent have had a fitting within the last three years.
+34 per cent of you suffered discomfort while running.
 Too much movement and chafing topped the charts in that department.

 If you had to create a perfect picture for Runderwear’s survey, Hannah pretty much ticks all the boxes!